Buying your home

-- Shared equity – where you buy the lease for a property at 70% of the full market value.
-You do not pay rent on the 30% share you do not own.
+- Shared equity: where you buy the lease for a property at 70 percent of the full market value.
+You do not pay rent on the 30 percent share you do not own.

-The length of lease for properties being resold will have diminished by the length of time the previous owner(s) has owned it.
+The length of lease for properties being resold will have diminished by the length of time the previous owner/s has/have owned it.
 You have the right to extend the lease back to its full term and beyond – a premium must be paid by you to do this and it is worth noting that the premium increases if the lease has fewer than 80 years remaining.

 The lease is a contract, which means there are a number of terms and conditions with which you must comply.
 This may be very different to properties you have owned before as many of the facilities on our courts are shared with other residents and the lease sets out how this arrangement is managed.
 It is really important that you understand the implications of sharing the building, the services and the costs.

 For example, the lease may specify the type of floor covering you are allowed to have so that you do not cause a nuisance with noise to the property below and, where there are communal areas, it is likely that smoking will be prohibited in parts of the building.